 There are two basic parts to making PDF patterns.
 The first is pattern drafting, and the second is pattern digitizing.
 So let’s start with drafting.

 I’m self-taught as far as drafting patterns.
-I started with this book How to Make Sewing Patterns
+This book How to Make Sewing Patterns was one of the first drafting books I owned.

 Though it’s old (the 1970s photos are fun) it is thorough in explaining how to measure your body and draft slopers, then create patterns from them.